How to Spot Red Flags, Fake Breeders & Avoid Online Fraud

 Maine Coon kitten scam red flags on an internet website:

 Website design has gotten more convincing.
-Look for these clues that something is off:
+But there are still clues that something is off:

-➤ Online, (website or social) it should be very easy to find their location, real reviews, and full legal name.
+➤ Online, it should be very easy to find their location, real reviews, and full legal name.

 Let's work together to spread the word about this Maine Coon kitten scam: